trickyearlobe/knife-pinnings/README.md

 	$ knife pinnings set <environment>

-To leverage chef resolver to find out all cookbook versions used by all nodes of a given chef environment and set them back in the environment (typically latest versions will be resolved)
+To leverage chef resolver to find out all cookbook versions used by all nodes of a given chef environment and set them back in the environment (typically latest versions will be resolved, but not always)

     $ knife pinnings set auto <environment>